Best Crypto Cards in Fiji (2026)

 Capital Gains: The Critical Advantage

 Fiji does not have a separate capital gains tax (CGT) for individuals.
-This is a significant advantage over Australia (up to 47% on short-term CGT), New Zealand (which has recently expanded its bright-line test), and most Asian jurisdictions.
+This is a major advantage over Australia (up to 47% on short-term CGT), New Zealand (which has recently expanded its bright-line test), and most Asian jurisdictions.
 If crypto disposals are not classified as income (i.e., the user is not a professional trader), they are potentially untaxed.

 The distinction between "income" and "capital" for tax purposes follows common law principles (Fiji's legal system is based on English common law).
 Regular, frequent trading may be characterized as a business activity (taxable as income).
 Occasional spending of held crypto via a card is more likely to be characterized as capital disposal (potentially untaxed).